miholler/NSpecifications/README.md

 ## Technical Documentation
 ### The Old Way: `ISpecification<T>`

-The most basic form of Specification used to be implemented via a simple interface, the probem was that they could only be used for in-memory queries.
+The most basic form of Specification used to be implemented via a simple interface, the probem is that it could only be used for in-memory queries.
 ```csharp
 public class BoringBookSpec : ISpecification<Book> {
     public IsSatisfiedBy(Book book)